nkphysics/autoNICER/README.md

 	- If you selected that you want want an output que written then create a .csv file with the header `Input,Name` and input the path to that file when prompted.

-6. Next you will see the following prompt `Enter Observation ID or Command: `.
+6. Next you will see the following prompt `autoNICER > `.
 Enter in the desired OBSID for the observation that you want retrieved and reduced.
 Better yet, copy the desired observation ID from the HEASARC archive and paste into the program.
+This will query that observation to be retrieved and processed.

 	- Hit enter/return after entering in the desired NICER observation ID
 	- Enter `done` in the prompt after you have entered in all your desired observation IDs